web-auth/doc/pure-php/authenticator-registration.md

 ```
 {% endcode %}

 If no exception is thrown, the response is valid.
-You can store the Public Key Credential Source (`$publicKeyCredentialSource`).
+You can store the Credential Record (`$credentialRecord`).

 {% hint style="info" %}
 The way you store and associate these objects to the user is out of scope of this library.&#x20;